-Prerequisite units of competency - An asterisk () against a unit of competency code in the list above indicates there is a prerequisite requirement that must be met.
-Prerequisite unit(s) of competency must be assessed before assessment of any unit of competency with an asterisk.
+- ➤ \ Prerequisite units of competency An asterisk (\) against a unit of competency code in the list above indicates there is a prerequisite requirement that must be met.
+Prerequisite unit(s) of competency must be assessed before assessment of any unit of competency with an asterisk. - ➤ Elective units are subject to change prior to the commencement of the program.
+This is to ensure alignment to current industry practices.